 Unfortunately, Windows does not offer the function to let you easily remount the ejected USB Drive or media.
 But if you ever feel the need to remount the ejected USB Drive, without physically reconnecting it, follow this procedure.

-In Windows 8, right click on the Start Button to bring up the WinX Menu.
+In Windows 11/10, right-click on the Start Button to bring up the WinX Menu.
 Select Device Manager.
 Scroll down to the entry USB Mass Storage Device, with the yellow exclamation mark.
 Right-click on it and select Properties.

-You will see the Device status under General tab, mentioned as:
+You will see the Device status under the General tab, mentioned as:

 Windows cannot use this hardware device because it has been prepared for “safe removal”, but it has not been removed from the computer.
 (Code 47) To fix this problem, unplug this device from your computer and then plug it in again.